 I’m a great believer in stealing ideas.
 Think about it: are most successful businesses truly original?
 Not often – instead, they take an idea and perfect it, then execute skillfully.
 (This applies to art, music, and literature, too – if you listen carefully, you’ll hear Matthew Sweet stealing from The Beatles, who stole from Buddy Holly, who stole from Hank Williams, who stole from….).

 Are there ideas out there that are worth stealing for your job board?
 You bet!
 And just because another site is using them doesn’t mean you can’t apply them to your own niche successfully.
-So let’s get started:
+So let’s get started with 3 great ideas for you:

 - Idea #1: peer-reviewed candidates: StackOverflow is a technology site that added a job board – with a twist.
 They took their existing community activity and made it useful to employers linking into their Answers feature (think Quora for geeks).
 Employers can see what answers the candidate supplied to specific technical questions – AND how the community voted on their answer.
 Lots of votes = confidence in the candidate’s technical skill.
 A great idea that really just requires building a community and giving them a way to talk.